oconnorian3/simpsons-quiz/README.md

 # The Simpsons Quiz #

 The Simpsons Quiz is a website with a short fun interactive quiz .
-Simpsons fans can test their knowledge with this fun short interactive quiz.
+Simpsons fans can test their knowledge with this short interactive quiz.

 ![](assets/images/amiresponsive.png)

 ## UX/UI ##

    * A colourful cartoon background was chosen which displays all memebers of the Simpsons family.
 This background gives the site user a clear idea what the theme of the site is about.
-   * The website has very clear navigational to alow cthe user easily start the quiz.
+   * The website has very clear navigational to allow the user easily start the quiz.
+   * There is a fun favicon added of Homer Simpsons Head.

 ## Features ##

  * Navigation

     * The homepage prompts you with a clear "Start Quiz" button which encourages the user to begin the quiz.
     * On beginning the quiz the first question appears.
-Once you select your answer ypu will automatically be prompted with the next question There is a total of ten questions.
+Once you select your answer ypu will automatically be prompted with the next question.
+There is a total of ten questions.
-    * Once the quiz starts the "Welcome to the Simpspns Quiz" button will allow the user to restart the quiz
+    * Once the first question loads a restart button appears which allows the user restart the quiz at anytime and resets the score back to zero.
+Clicking on the header also allows the user to restart the quiz.

     ![](assets/images/header-and-start-page.png)